feedhenry-staff/fh-dev-proxy/README.md

 ```

 A simple to deploy proxy that can be used to enable local development requests
 to reach a private web service via the whitelisted FeedHenry cloud.
+Can also be

-Also contains the necessary code required to ensure local development requests
+used as a CLI to create a local webserver that will proxy requests via the
-are proxied through a configured proxy instance.
-Development requests are
+FeedHenry cloud to a private host.

-always proxied from the local development machine to the cloud instance using
+Development requests are always proxied from the local development machine to
-HTTPS, the cloud will then execute the request using the original protocol you
+the cloud instance using HTTPS, the cloud will then execute the request using
-specified.
+the original protocol you specified.

 ## Security & Authentication